maarxx/MeditateAsWorkType/README.md

 This is a mod for the game RimWorld by Ludeon Studios.

-It allows you to configure Meditation in the Work tab instead of the Schedule tab.
+The mod allows you to configure Meditation in the Work tab instead of the Schedule tab.

 We're on Steam: https://steamcommunity.com/sharedfiles/filedetails/?id=2324532667